 The history of the first true workplace consultancy

-Not many people know that AWA was the first true Workplace consultancy in the UK (and probably in the world) bringing together experts in the fields of technology, workplace design, facilities management, business strategy and behavioural change.
-It’s mission…..quite simply, to change the world (of work).
+Not many people know that Advanced Workplace Associates (AWA) was the first true Workplace consultancy in the UK (and probably in the world) bringing together experts in the fields of technology, workplace design, facilities management, business strategy and behavioural change management.
+It’s mission… quite simply, to change the world (of work).

-Formed in 1992 by Andrew Mawson, Wes McGregor and Graham Jervis, AWA set out to provide a new kind of workplace consultancy that put people and organisations first, using lateral thinking and insights into future technology as a baseline for workplace design, management and culture.
-In those days that was pretty radical!
+Formed in 1992 by Andrew Mawson, Wes McGregor and Graham Jervis, AWA set out to provide a new kind of workplace consultancy that put people and organisations first, using lateral thinking and insights into future technology as a baseline for workplace design, workplace management and workplace culture.

 Much of our thinking then (which endures today) was based on a futuristic research programme undertaken by a powerful group of companies known as The Learning Building Group (LBG) involving ICL (now Fujitsu), BAe Systems, Thorn, Skanska, Amec and Ericsson.
 The programme, which was led by Andrew Mawson, built on ICL’s technology research and looked at the future of work, technology, workplace and property.
 It brought forward a new model for the design of buildings which would enable rapid change, support people in doing their best work, embrace the rapid evolution of technology and recognise the need to ‘design in’ changes in use in order to ensure economic viability.